 When it does cause symptoms, they are similar to stomach cancer symptoms.

 The tests you have to diagnose linitis plastica are similar to the tests for stomach cancer.
-Sometimes your doctor might confuse linitis plastic with other conditions.
+Sometimes linitis plastica can be difficult to diagnose.

 Treatment for linitis plastica in the stomach

 The main treatments for linitis plastic are surgery or chemotherapy.
 You might also have radiotherapy to help relieve your symptoms.

 Unfortunately, most people won't be able to have surgery.
 This is because linitis plastica is often found to have spread at diagnosis.

 As with many other types of stomach cancers, your doctor might suggest that they remove your stomach.
 This is called a total gastrectomy.